 Safety and Security

-Our department is locked 24 hours a day to provide extra security for our new moms and babies.
+The Family Birthing Center is locked 24 hours a day to provide extra security for our new moms and babies.
 All newborns wear a security device for protection and safety.
-Therefore, visitors must be buzzed in by a staff member.
-Please advise visitors to press the intercom to the right of the door to the department to signal staff.
+Therefore, visitors must be buzzed in by a volunteer or staff member.
+After hours, please advise visitors to press the intercom to the left of the door to the department to signal staff.

-Children less than 12 years old and who are not siblings of the baby are not allowed into obstetrics, but are invited to view the baby through the nursery viewing window.
+Children less than 12 years old and who are not siblings of the baby are not allowed into the department, but are invited to view the baby through the nursery viewing window.

 To protect your newborn from infection, children or adults with colds, fever or communicable diseases cannot be in direct contact with your baby.
 All visitors must wash their hands before holding or touching a newborn to prevent unwanted germs.